akvasan2/MonteCarloPathwaySearch/README.md

 ## Procol involves 3 steps:

-### 1. Exhaustive search for antibiotic poses
+### 1. Exhaustive search for antibiotic poses (Found in Conf_Search directory)

-####Code description:
+#### Code description:

 Exhaustively searches for antibiotic poses within translational and rotational space.
 After this search, a multidimensional energy landscape is created by evaluating antibiotic-protein interaction energy for each pose.
-(Found in Conf_Search directory)

 #### Divided into 4 substeps: